-We welcome new members including those from culturally diverse backgrounds to assist us to continually improve our care and services.
+We welcome new members to assist us to continually improve our care and services.
 If you would like to be considered joining our Consumer Advisory Group, please do not hesitate to get in contact with us via our contact details below.